 Take chlorpheniramine and codeine polistirex only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 If too much of chlorpheniramine and codeine polistirex is taken for a long time, it may become habit-forming (causing mental or physical dependence) or cause an overdose.

-chlorpheniramine and codeine polistirex comes with a patient information leaflet.
+chlorpheniramine and codeine polistirex comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 You may take chlorpheniramine and codeine polistirex with or without food.